shinken-solutions/shinken/doc/source/08_configobjects/poller.rst

   This variable is used to identify the *short name* of the poller which the data is associated with.

 address
-  This directive is used to define the address from where the main arbier can reach this poller.
+  This directive is used to define the address from where the main arbiter can reach this poller.
 This can be a DNS name or a IP address.

 port
   This directive is used to define the TCP port used bu the daemon.
 The default value is *7771*.